 Irazoo is another site I use a lot to search and win.
-It’s something I participate in a few times per day, and so far I believe I have cashed out for $5 Amazon codes two or three times total since I signed up.
+It’s something I participate in a few times per day, and so far I believe I have cashed out for $5 Amazon codes two or three times total since I signed up along with a few Paypal payments.
 And yes — they do send them, although unfortunately in my experience it took about a month after I requested the codes to get them, which is kind of slow.

 How Irazoo Works